fromahuman/fromahuman/README.md

-- 👋 Hi, I’m @fromahuman:_> i_think
+- 👋 Hi, I’m @fromahuman:_>
-- 👀 I’m interested in ...
-Cinematography/Videography/Editing, the merge of 2minpapers and arduino colliding into physical AI.
+- 👀 I’m interested in ... tech and witnessing the merge of 2-minute papers and Arduino into physical ai
-- 🌱 I’m currently getting ... a shit load of downloads.
+- 🌱 I’m currently getting ... a shit load of information downloads
-- 💞️ I’m looking to collaborate on ... video editing projects that incorporate experimentation with ai scenes or effects.
+- 💞️ I’m looking to collaborate on ... video editing projects that incorporate experimentation with ai
 - 📫 How to reach me ... on x.com @_fromahuman_
 - ⚡ Fun fact: ... physical ai is uppon us.